 The stained glass windows

 During the relocation, the original stained glass windows adorning the front of the church were re-used by the Presbyterian community for their new chapel situated on Sherbrooke street.
 To replace them, a new stained glass window was produced by master glass-maker Francis Chigot (1879-1960) from Limoges.
 Well-known for his work influenced by Art nouveau and Art Deco, he is also the creator of the historic stained glass windows of the Notre-Dame Basilica in Montreal.
 However, the centerpiece of the Virgin Mary and Baby Jesus dates back further to 1874 as it was taken from the previous college chapel.
 It was created and offered by the workshops of Carmen at Mans.
-It appears to be one of only two contributions from the Carmen at Mans workshops to the architectural heritage in North America.
+It appears to be one of only two contributions from the Carmel of Mans workshop to the architectural heritage in North America.

 Archive secrets on the transept windows